port949/doorways/site/content/blog/granite-countertops-guide.md

 That means that after you pick out a color, you'll need to visit a granite distributor to choose an exact slab.
 This is an important step since the granite composition could dramatically change the look of your kitchen.

 (**Editor’s Note:** _Need help finding your dream countertops?
-Download a copy of The Complete Guide to Incredible Countertops!_ Click here to claim your copy)
+Check out our new guide called The Complete Guide to Incredible Countertops!_ )